Muskie School of Public Service

 Nathan Hamilton PhD

 The University of Southern Maine conducted two seasons of archaeological excavation at Malaga Island in 1991-1992 The field school was an American and New England class directed by Faith Harrington, PhD (Figures 1-5).
 The island exhibited significant 17th century activities associated with an early New England cod fishery.
 Earlier pre-contact deposits reveal Native American use during the Ceramic Period circa 1000 BP.
 This research focused on processing curated soil samples, constructing a digital catalog and database, and properly curating the excavated material.
 Several specialized analyses included smoking pipe stem & bowl analysis for dating deposits and application of X-Ray Fluorescence analysis of sediment for chemical patterns of select elements.
 The site was recently mapped to a detailed orthomosaicmap (Figure 6), highlighting excavation area and ecology.

 Lewis, Stephen M., "Malaga Island, Isles of Shoals: Collection Assessment & Re-Curation of Archaeological Research" (2018).
-Thinking Matters Symposium.
+Thinking Matters Symposium Archive.
 166.